-On behalf of the faculty and staff of the Rutgers School of Public Health — WELCOME!
+On behalf the faculty and the staff, I am honored to welcome you to the Rutgers School of Public Health

 Rutgers School of Public Health